 The Wildcat is due to have its first flight in November this year and is due to enter service in 2011, although it won’t see active service until around 2014.
 Fortunately or unfortunately it won’t be ready for use in Afghanistan for the foreseeable future.
 It has a markedly improved performance over the Lynx it replaces by virtue of its LHTEC CTS800-4N engines, which have replaced the underpowered Rolls Royce Gem.
 This lack of power in the Gems was widely recognised in 1991 following the first Gulf War; it comes as no surprise that it has taken an unacceptably long time for the MOD to actually do anything about it.

-Although Wildcat was lauded over at the naming ceremony by the great and the good at the MOD, due to its restricted size it still lacks the ability to carry an infantry section of eight men and two door gunners, unlike its stable mates the Agusta Westland 412EP and AW139.
+Although Wildcat was lauded over at the naming ceremony by the great and the good at the MOD, due to its restricted size it still lacks the ability to carry an infantry section of eight men and two-door gunners, unlike its stablemates the Agusta Westland 412EP and AW139.
 The MOD has got around this by changing its designation to a Battlefield Reconnaissance Helicopter rather than the Battlefield Light Utility Helicopter it was originally meant to be.
-The utility role therefore, seems to have slipped down the MOD’s list of priorities which is somewhat at odds for the requirement of a battlefield helicopter.
+The utility role, therefore, seems to have slipped down the MOD’s list of priorities which is somewhat at odds with the requirement of a battlefield helicopter.